KittyGiraudel/eleventy-plugin-footnotes/README.md

 ## Usage

-1. Wrap a text section with the `footnote_ref` Liquid tag while making sure to pass it an `id` as first argument, and the footnote content as a second argument.
+1. Wrap a text section with the `footnoteref` Liquid tag while making sure to pass it an `id` as first argument, and the footnote content as a second argument.
 See [example](#example).

 2. Render the footnotes section at the bottom of the article layout (or where you feel like) using the `footnotes` shortcode while making sure to pass it the `page` object.